marios-pz/my-workout/README.md

 ## Disclaimer:
 - I precisely searched for uncopyrighted images, if the backround image is copyrighted.
   Not my problem! 😉 __It will not__ going to be used for commercial purposes.

+## To make the whole thing work you need to:
+- `docker pull mongodb:5.0` (hostname must be named bibi, else use my compose are reference)
+- `docker pull mariospapaz/api-workout:1.0`
+- `docker pull mariospapaz/my-workout:1.0`
+I highly suggest you to take my `docker-compose.yaml` instead, running all of these seperaly is a nuisance.
+This is my first svelte project, if the webapp image seems not minimal to you. blame node-modules and my lack of experience :')